 Keep It Away From The Wrong Infrastructure

 Here’s another reason to include us early in the process: it’s important to know what to avoid.
 Is the cabling you’re investigating susceptible to interference from electrical wiring?
 Has the contractor put the cabling too close to the HVAC system?
-Will incorrect placement of a wifi router prevent the signals from getting through the metallic ductwork?
+Will incorrect placement of a WiFi Access Point prevent signals from getting through Aluminum ductwork?

 Future-Proof (As Much As Possible)